almik7078j/notes/README.md

 Second, planning ahead is crucial.
 Before starting a new project or undertaking a large task, take the time to plan out your approach.
 Break the task down into smaller, manageable steps, then allocate time for each step.
 Planning ahead will ensure you have a clear idea of what you need to do and when you want to complete it.
 It will also help to avoid last-minute panic and stress.
  - 来自帮助助手

+# 2023-12-20
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+Here are some tips to help:

+1. Prioritize tasks: Always start with the most important task and work your way down the list.
+By focusing on the tasks with highest impact, you can ensure that your time is well spent.
+2. Plan ahead: Don't wait until the last minute to start a project.
+Planning ahead will save you time and stress in the long run.
+Break projects into smaller tasks and set realistic deadlines for each one.
+3. Stay organized: Use task management tools like Trello, Asana, or Todoist to keep track of your tasks.
+These tools will remind you of deadlines and help to organize your thoughts.
+Also, keep your workspace clean and organized, which will reduce the time you spend searching for files or lost notes.